aosabook/500lines/spreadsheet/chapter.md

 With these in mind, let’s take a look at the worker’s code.

-The worker’s sole purpose is defining its `onmessage` handler that takes `sheet`, calculates `errs` and `vals`, and posts them back to the main JS thread.
+The worker’s sole purpose is defining its `onmessage` handler.
+The handler takes `sheet`, calculates `errs` and `vals`, and posts them back to the main JS thread.
 We begin by re-initializing the three variables when we receive a message:

 ```js
 let sheet, errs, vals;